rrrene/inch/README.md

 Inch would not exist without Loren Segal's [YARD](http://yardoc.org/).

-## TODOs

-* Maybe add some NotToBeDocumented role for monkey-patching (Array, Hash, String, etc.)
-* Recognize all relevant options in .yardopts file
-  * --plugin
-  * --[no-]api API
-* Provide reusable context that filters code objects according to the visibility options
-* Add support for multiple signatures for methods (realized via the @overload tag in YARD)
-* Refactor some of the messy CLI::Output classes

 ## License

 Inch is released under the MIT License.
 See the LICENSE.txt file for further